1. Home

 Federal Solar Tax Credit FAQ

-What is the Residential Clean Energy Credit?
+What is the Federal Solar Tax Credit?

-The Residential Clean Energy Credit is the current name of the solar tax credit that was originally known as The Investment Tax Credit (ITC) and was created by the Energy Policy Act of 2005.
-With the signing of The Inflation Reduction Act Of 2022, the ITC was renamed the Residential Clean Energy Credit, the value was increased to 30%, and the deadline was extended through December 31, 2034.
+The Residential Clean Energy Credit is the current name of the solar tax credit that was originally known as the Investment Tax Credit (ITC) and was created by the Energy Policy Act of 2005.
+With the signing of the Inflation Reduction Act Of 2022, the ITC was renamed the Residential Clean Energy Credit, the value was increased to 30%, and the deadline was extended through December 31, 2034.

 How Does the Federal Solar Tax Credit Work?